How We Can Help You

 Working as a board member with MHAFC, I saw first hand Laura's ability to effectively manage every aspect of a non-profit organization.
 She partnered with other organizations to implement many cutting-edge programs, such as pro-bono counseling and MEDTAPP, and tirelessly promoted the cause of mental health in the Central Ohio area.
 Laura has built many relationships at the local, state, and national levels and is an excellent resource for any organization seeking to fundraise, build on existing programs, or implement new ones.

-Berna Bell, Director, Health Policy at Ohio Hospital Association
+Berna Bell, Former Director, Health Policy at Ohio Hospital Association

 It was my great pleasure to serve on the Board of Mental Health America Franklin County while Laura Moskow Sigal was Executive Director of the organization.
 As a member I received excellent practical training and experience in development and donor solicitation, strategic planning, and program development.
 During my tenure, MHAFC expanded its reach into Pro Bono Counseling, to women's services with the acquisition of POEM, and began exploring partnerships with other county MHAs.
 All of this took place under the visionary and dedicated guidance and leadership of Laura Moskow Sigal.